Montana/travis-buck-blog/README.md

 - sudo dpkg -i buckaroo.deb
 - buckaroo version
 ```
-This is use `wget` to fetch `Buckaroo`, and then printing the version out for a more verbose look at your Travis CI log.
+We are going to use the `wget` CLI tool to fetch `Buckaroo`, and then printing the version out for a more verbose look at your Travis CI log.
 Let's move onto the `.buckconfig` file.

 ## Buck config